infoboy27/poktpoolmonitoring/monitoring-stack/README.md

 This section describes the ports opened externally and internally by this setup.

-Make sure you open the external ports in order to properly configure canopy
+Make sure you open the external ports in order to properly configure POKTpool monitoring.

-External ports

-#### Canopy Node Ports
-- **9001**: TCP P2P communication for node1
-- **9002**: TCP P2P communication for node2

 #### Load Balancer Ports
 - **80**: HTTP traffic (redirects to HTTPS in production)
 - **443**: HTTPS traffic (SSL/TLS)

-Internal ports

 #### Monitoring Ports
 - **3000**: Grafana web interface